-The purpose of this environment report prepared by the Georgian Bay Mnidoo Gamii Biosphere for the Township of McKellar and Manitouwabing Lake Community Association (MLCA) is to provide residents and cottagers with one report summarizing water quality and fish community monitoring data for Manitouwabing Lake.
+Generations Effect, a social enterprise of the Georgian Bay Mnidoo Gamii Biosphere, has prepared this Aquatic Environment Report for the Township of McKellar and Manitouwabing Lake Community Association (MLCA) to provide residents and cottagers with one report summarizing water quality and fish community monitoring data for Manitouwabing Lake.
 In addition, the report provides recommendations for further monitoring as well as possible stewardship activities.
 The report is divided into three sections to reflect this purpose - water quality, fish communities, and recommendations.

-Volunteers on Manitouwabing Lake participate in the Lake Partner Program (LPP) and the MLCA and McKellar Township recently initiated a benthic monitoring program (Figure 1).
+Volunteers on Manitouwabing Lake participate in the Lake Partner Program (LPP) and the MLCA and McKellar Township initiated a benthic monitoring program in 2020 (Figure 1).

 Figure 1.
-Active and recently active monitoring sites on Manitouwabing Lake.
+Active and recently active LPP and benthic monitoring sites on Manitouwabing Lake.

-The LPP collects data about phosphorus, water clarity, and calcium from volunteers.
+The LPP collects data about phosphorus, water clarity, calcium, and chloride from volunteers.
 The simple tests for total phosphorus (TP) and water clarity provide a strong basis for assessing the health of the ecosystem, and whether TP is too high or too low.